 Google begins by evaluating each advert and the landing page it sends the user to, it does this using three metrics:

-- Relevance to keyword – does the advert and the landing page have relevant content to the keywords
+- Relevance to keyword – Landing page and ad copy relevant to the search keyword

-- Expected CTR (click-through rate) how likely is it for the advert to be clicked
+- Expected CTR (click-through rate) how likely is the advert to be clicked